jeremysmai/Adafruit_Python_SSD1306/README.md

 ### EDITED BY JEREMYSMAI
 -------
+Changes:
-Added fix to the Image.py example with more edits to come.
+[ ] Added fix to the Image.py example with more edits to come.
+[ ]

  |'' | 2019